NicoleAMS/outdoor_cinema_event_website/README.md

 * Font Awesome 4
 * Google Fonts

 The use of Bootstrap 4 was one of the project's requirements.
-I also wanted to use SCSS and learn how to use and set up Gulp with both Bootstrap and SCSS.
+I also wanted to use SCSS and learn how to use and set up Gulp with SCSS and browserSync.